-While Athene's management believes these deficiencies are in the process of being remediated, they cannot be certain that they will succeed in addressing these material weaknesses, that additional material weaknesses or deficiencies will not develop or be identified or that they will complete this remediation process by the end of this year.
+While Athene's management believes these deficiencies are in the process of being remediated, they cannot be certain that they will succeed in addressing these material weaknesses, that additional material weaknesses or deficiencies will not develop or be identified; nor can they estimate the exact timing when this remediation process will be completed.
 Any failure to maintain adequate internal control over financial reporting or to implement required, new or improved controls, or difficulties encountered in its implementation, could cause Athene to report material weaknesses or other deficiencies in its internal control over financial reporting, which may result in its inability to accurately report its financial results.